 A probability mass function (PMF) is a function on a discrete random variable that gives the relative likelihood of the variable taking a given value.
 (The phrase's use of the term "mass" is at-best by analogy and does not refer to physical mass: see below.)
-A function that produces numbers having the same ratios between each other but do not sum to one can be considered an unnormalized PMF and the equivalent normalized PMF can be derived by incorporating an additional constant factor (normalizing constant aka normalization constant), the reciprocal of the sum of the unnormalized PMF's results.
+A function that produces values that are some multiple of those of such a PMF (i.e., such that the ratio between any two of its values are the same as those of the PMF) is termed an unnormalized PMF and the equivalent normalized PMF can be derived by incorporating an additional constant factor, the normalizing constant aka normalization constant, which is the reciprocal of the sum of the unnormalized PMF's results.

-A discrete random variable, as opposed to a continuous random variable, is a random variable which takes only discrete values: a variable that can be any real number is the latter, whereas a variable that can be any integer, or a variable that can be only the numbers 0 through 6 are the former.
+A discrete random variable, as opposed to a continuous random variable, is a random variable which takes only discrete values: a variable that can be any real number is the latter, whereas a variable that can be any integer, or a variable that can be only the integers 1 through 6 is the former.
 Simple examples if PMFs (of discrete random variable X):